REDX0022/BorisOS/README.md

 ## STACK MANAGMENT ##
--when we switch contexts we save the sp of the previous stack at the bottom of the new one -we shall have a syscall for context swiching
+-when we switch contexts we save the sp of the previous stack at the bottom of the new one -we shall have a syscall for context swiching?

 ## Strings ##
 - null terminated